JAYD3V/RT-Logger/README.md

 ## 2.0 | ANSI Support & Parameters Defined by ANSI Support

-&nbsp; &nbsp; &nbsp; &nbsp; The colors/styles that are supported by _ANSI Escape-codes_ are listed bellow.
-ANSI can be a bit confusing at first because of the way that it targets specific properties of the terminals output.
+ calls  to  of the terminals output.
 ANSI uses a completely different number for the same color, when it is being used to color the background, than when it is being used to color the foreground.
 So if we use blue for an example, blue foreground is colored using the code `34`, but if we want to color the background blue we would use `44`.

 &nbsp; &nbsp; &nbsp; &nbsp; It also only offers a handful of colors, but it offers two versions of each color, so if we continue to use blue in our example, we would show that, blue foregrounds are styled using the number `34`, and bright blue foregrounds are styled using `94`, and if we wanted a bright blue background we would use `104`